junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 Jimmy grasps the TV frame, focusing desperately on that hand, thinking hard about the movements of his muscles and nerves on that arm and those fingers, willing his fingers to relax and loosen the gesture.

-"Fire!" the old man commands calmly before any angel snap a finger.
+"Fire!" the old man commands calmly before any angel snaps a finger.

-Gunshots ring out, followed closely by sharp shrieking sound of angels' screaming and grace burning.
+Gunshots ring out, followed closely by sharp shrieking sounds of angels' screaming and grace burning.
 Castiel turns sharply to glance at the angels around him.
 Jimmy sees the bodies behind them drop dead onto the ground, golden light incinerating through their vessels, torching them thoroughly.
 Shadows of their wings get burned into the ground, mixed into the piles of leaves and ashes.

 "Easy, Angel.
-Now, call off your soldiers and hands up slowly," the old man is directly talking to Castiel now.
+Now, call off your soldiers and hand up slowly," the old man is directly talking to Castiel now.
 His rifle and at least a dozen more point steadily in the direction of Castiel's chest and head.
 "You see what our bullets can do.
 I have a few questions for you."

 Castiel doesn't move his fingers, and Jimmy can feel the muscle in his hands trembling in conflicting wills.
 He leans on the TV screen and clenches his teeth so hard that he's afraid he might break his imagined teeth.
-The pain in his nerves grow harsher and hotter by each second.
-Jimmy prays the humans can just get away quickly, he doesn't know how long he can fight against Castiel.
+The pain in his nerves grows harsher and hotter with each second.
+Jimmy prays that the humans can just get away quickly; he doesn't know how long he can fight against Castiel.

 "How did you do that?"
 Castiel snaps through his teeth, voice strained.

 "Melted angel blades," the old man answers concisely.
-"As soon as your flying ass-clowns start bombarding our land, we have to investigate in the new weapon.
+"As soon as your flying ass-clowns start bombarding our land, we have to investigate the new weapon.
 Called survival."
 He tilts his head to nod at his rifle.

 Castiel eyes the rifle.
 "I can kill you faster than the bullet," he says threateningly.
-But his fingers are not cooperating, the whole arm shaking like it's going through seizure on its own.
+But his fingers are not cooperating, the whole arm shaking like it's going through a seizure on its own.

-"You sure about that?" the old man glances at his hand, raising the rifle higher, pointing at his face.
+"You sure about that?"
+The old man glances at his hand, raising the rifle higher, pointing at his face.
 "Is that the hand you used to kill so many humans?
 Are you the one killed my son?!"
 He takes a step forward.

 A man standing two steps behind him calls out.
 "Bobby, careful!"